 The recruiter post is created for choosing and sorting out the right candidates for individual departments of the organization or the industry.
 He/she uses various mediums and goes through thousands of paperwork each day to sort out the right man for the vacancies.
 They are specialized people who know whom they ought to recruit and who deserve to be ignored in hiring process.
 They have a keen eye for small details while going through individual CV, portfolios, Biodata or resume.
 That is why they are chosen to guide deserving people into the organization.

-At the same time, HR generalists are multi-tasking people who often go through recruiting duties as well as responsible for other human resources duties that include dealing with newly recruits, training them and keeping up with organization’s public relation.
+At the same time, HR generalists are multi-tasking people who often go through recruiting coordinator duties as well as responsible for other human resources duties that include dealing with newly recruits, training them and keeping up with organization’s public relation.

 Usually, an HR recruiter or generalist performs an overall job of its department rather than centralizing its gaze on any specific field or area of interest and expertise, HR handle all the actions that the department requires, with ease while at the same time the recruiters need to focus only on the recruiting process.